 Tree disease and fungus

 There are many tell-tale signs of trees that are dying from a disease or have a fungus.
+Looking for a chimney company near you?
+Check out Ageless Chimney & their services today.
 Removing a diseased tree is extremely important since it can spread the disease to other plants and trees in your yard causing more of a problem than you need.
 Chlorosis, a common tree disease, causes the tree’s leaves to lose their green color and become yellow, brown or a lime green color with spots.
 Any flowers or shrubs you may have planted under your diseased tree may also get infected.
 Root rot is another common tree disease which is formed by a fungus and can continue to live on dead tree stumps even after the tree is cut down.
 It’s important that your tree removal company takes out the diseased stump along with the roots, so it doesn’t infect any other surrounding trees and plants.

 Falling Branches and Trees

 A diseased or dead tree can cause branches or the tree itself to fall.
+Check out Long Island’s Best Tree Service, and get rid of any unwanted trees near your home today.
 If the branches are large, they can cause damage to any property underneath or nearby.
 Even worse, fallen branches and trees can cause serious injuries to children and pets that are playing nearby.
 Be mindful of where your tree is located.
 If it’s close to your neighbor’s property, you want to prevent any branches or trees from falling next door as you would be liable for the damage.
 If trees are affecting a large area of your property it might be worthwhile to get in touch with an excavation contractor rather than paying for the removal of each tree one by one.